-In this current series of posts that have come out of our survey project we’re focusing on the most common types of injuries reported.
-In this post, we’ll take a look specifically at knee injuries in yoga.
-Remember, as we explore some potential reasons for why we might be seeing the results that we are, that our survey also indicates that the injury rate of yoga practitioners is NOT especially high compared to many other activities.
+In this current series of posts from our survey project we focus on the most common types of injuries reported.
+In this post, we take a look specifically at knee injuries in yoga.
+We explore some potential reasons for why we might be seeing the results that we are.
+But remember that our survey also indicates that the injury rate of yoga practitioners is NOT especially high compared to many other activities.
 Refer back to our post summarizing the negative experiences of practitioners for those details.

 We also report the “effect size” of the relationship between the two variables.
 Effect size describes the strength of the association between the two related variables.
 For example, we might say that two related variables have a weak, moderate, or strong relationship to one another.
-This is noted as Cramer’s V=some number and we say there is:
+This is noted as Cramer’s V=some number.
+We say there is:

 - a small association when Cramer’s V is between 0.1 and 0.2

 - a moderate association when Cramer’s V is between 0.3 and 0.4